komsan-k/977-220/README.md

 # Internet of Things: Concepts, Design, and Practice

 ## Preface
-This textbook provides a concise yet comprehensive foundation for the Internet of Things (IoT)—from concepts and architectures to device design, platforms, data and analytics, application development, and hands-on laboratories.
+This course provides a concise yet comprehensive foundation for the Internet of Things (IoT)—from concepts and architectures to device design, platforms, data and analytics, application development, and hands-on laboratories.
 It is intended for senior undergraduate or graduate students in Electrical and Computer Engineering, Computer Science, or related disciplines, as well as practitioners who need a structured, practical guide.

 Each chapter opens with learning objectives and closes with a chapter bibliography and exercises.
 The laboratory chapter uses ESP32, Wi‑Fi, Bluetooth Low Energy (BLE), Mosquitto MQTT, Python, and Node‑RED.
 This modular structure should support project-driven courses and self-paced learning.